Top 10 things you may not know about Marquette

 3. Everyone knows a little Latin here.

 Our Catholic, Jesuit mission is a part of everything we do as we strive to shape our students to be women and men for and with others.
 Latin phrases such as cura personalis (care for the whole person) and Ad majorem Dei gloriam (for the greater glory of God) are principles rooted in our Jesuit tradition and inspire our approach to education and life in general.
-Forty-six Jesuits call Marquette home, 17 worship spaces are available on campus, and over 30 Catholic Masses are celebrated each month.
+Forty-five Jesuits call Marquette home, 18 worship spaces are available on campus, and over 30 Catholic Masses are celebrated each month.
 Because Catholicism at its best seeks to be inclusive, Marquette is open to all who share our mission.

 4. Our 115,000-plus alumni stay connected and involved.

 Get within earshot of a Marquette event and you will hear our rallying cry: We Are Marquette!
 Our alumni community spans all 50 states and many parts of the globe.
 It’s rallied to support our students and our campus through Time To Rise, a fundraising campaign that exceeded $800 million to help expand student opportunities, support our teacher-scholars, foster innovation, and transform our campus environment.
-Our award-winning Marquette Mentors Program is in its 12th year, and it connects students with alumni mentors from Alaska to London to provide career exploration, job shadowing and networking.
+Our award-winning Marquette Mentors Program is in its 15th year, and it connects students with alumni mentors from Alaska to London to provide career exploration, job shadowing and networking.

 5. We’re home to orcs, goblins, elves and quidditch.

 Marquette’s Raynor Library is home to the J.R.R.
 Tolkien Collection, which includes original manuscripts and drafts of three of the author’s most celebrated books — The Hobbit, The Lord of the Rings and Farmer Giles of Ham — and other Tolkien memorabilia.
-Beyond the Harry Potter-inspired quidditch, we also have over 40 club and recreation sports and more than 300 student organizations — there’s truly something for everyone.
+Beyond the Harry Potter-inspired quidditch, we also have over 40 club and recreation sports and nearly 300 student organizations — there’s truly something for everyone.

-7. We earn high marks from U.S. News & World Report
+7. We earn high marks from U.S. News & World Report.

-The national publication ranks Marquette in the top 20% of America’s Best Colleges, top 20 for Best Undergraduate Teaching, top 40 for Most Innovative Schools and No. 51 for Best Value.
+The national publication ranks Marquette in the top 20% of America’s Best Colleges, top 20 for Best Undergraduate Teaching, top 50 for Most Innovative Schools and No. 59 for Best Value.
 Marquette prides itself on its strong liberal arts education where every undergraduate student’s academic experience is grounded in the Marquette Core Curriculum.
 This foundation provides the personally transformative studies that have been a hallmark of Jesuit education since the 16th century.

 8. We’re the first Catholic university in the world to educate women alongside men.